 For the FACE-Africa project Mr M’boob provides high-level support for several project components building on his experience and achievements spanning over 30 years of active working life, internationally in several African countries, in diverse fields of agricultural development and in under severe climate change impact.

 CGIAR Research Program on Climate Change, Agriculture and Food Security

 As the CCAFS Africa Program leader since 2010, I have been defining and overseeing strategic directions for CCAFS research in the region and therefore, coordinating actions that lead to coherent implementation of the regional activities from the participating CGIAR Centres and other regional and national partners.
 One of my major tasks is to communicating regional research outputs and strategy through innovative means.
 Under my leadership, CCAFS action research was conducted at all levels in a way to generate scientific information that inform top-down and bottom-up decision-making processes on climate change, agriculture and food security.

-Zakari works as Higher Scientific Officer at the MRC Unit The Gambia at the London School of Hygiene & Tropical Medicine (LSHTM) based in The Gambia – working on the FACE-Africa project.
+Zakari is a Research fellow at the MRC Unit The Gambia at the London School of Hygiene & Tropical Medicine (LSHTM) based in The Gambia – working on the FACE-Africa project.
 Zakari’s research focuses on mapping the Gambian food system and its adaptations to climate change using existing secondary data sources.
 He works closely with the Gambian food system stakeholders including government ministries and departments, NGOs, researchers, local farmers and climate interest groups to co-create evidence that is locally relevant for policy and adaptation to climate change.
 Zakari has MSc in Nutrition for Global Health from LSHTM and previously worked for two years as a Research Assistant in Ghana with the University for Development Studies where he worked on maternal, child and adolescent nutrition research.

 Deputy Program Director, Ecosystem Services and Management, IIASA